 - Level the dough, and mark the top of the dough using a whiteboard marker.

 - Put it away for proofing somewhere warm and let it double.
-The reason we want the dough to double is that we are tempering the oven spring so that the inner boule doesn’t crack while it’s baking.
+We want the dough to double because we are tempering the oven spring so that the inner boule doesn’t crack while it’s baking.

 Mix outside layer dough